Comparison of losartan and valsartan

 Both losartan and valsartan are generally well-tolerated medications, but like any drugs, they can cause side effects in some patients.
 It’s important to be aware of the potential side effects and take precautions when using these medications.
 Here is a comparison of the side effects and precautions for losartan and valsartan:

-See also El losartan adelgaza
+See also Comparacion entre losartan y telmisartan

 Side effects: